 Your cell phone is a key part of your digital life style, and it offers functionality and experiences that were once relegated to science fiction.
 But they are not immune to the physical and digital frailties that all devices face.
 Here are some safety and security tips to protect your cell phone and your digital existence from harm.

 You have lots of options when it comes to smartphone protection.
-For total peace of mind many Canadians opt for Geek Squad’s Total Plan which covers pretty much everything you can imagine for a mobile device, from installing a screen protector to accidental damage coverage for drops or spills.
+For total peace of mind many Canadians opt for Geek Squad’s Wireless Services which covers pretty much everything you can imagine for a mobile device, from installing a screen protector to accidental damage coverage for drops or spills.
 The Best Buy Mobile team or a Geek Squad agent can help you determine what protection will fit you needs.

 The security of a computing device depends on keeping the operating system updated to the most recent version possible.
 However, updating the OS is a significant change to your cell phone, and there are precautions that should be taken before updating to ensure you keep your data and functionality safe.
 The safest upgrade strategy is to use the expertise and knowledge of the Geek Squad to safely upgrade your cell phone operating system.

 The temptation when setting up your cell phone is to use a very simple passcode, or even worse, no passcode at all.
 Be aware that the easier it is to unlock your phone, the easier it is for an unauthorized person to access your phone data.
 If your cell phone has biometric (i.e., fingerprint reading) capability, take advantage of that.
 If not, take some time to create a secure passcode.
 A quick internet search will give you a list of the most popular bad passcodes (like 123456) to avoid.